 Buying marble thresholds in small quantities is very expensive.
 Smaller retail outlets usually have to order the exact color shade chosen by the consumer.
 This drives up the per-piece price and makes it difficult to obtain a threshold that is precisely the color chosen by the end user.

 This is where the cost savings can be seen.
 A wholesale importer of fine marble products works in partnership with overseas quarrying operations.
 These companies have a nearby cutting and fabrication facility that is staffed by some of the finest cutting technicians in the industry.
 Exact size, shape, and bevel angle are produced time and time again, with thousands of beautifully cut and polished thresholds being turned out each and every day.

 Stonexchange is located in Miami, Florida, and is one of the leading importers and distributors of fine marble products in the United States.
 Our company is able to procure large quantities of marble thresholds, flooring tiles, window sills, and mosaics directly from the manufacturing operations located in Turkey and the southern part of Europe.

 Transatlantic freight companies charge by the crate.
 If the crate container is half-full, the charge will be the same.
-Our company orders huge quantities of marble product on a constant basis, and because we have our product shipped in full containers, our freight charges and import tariffs are significantly reduced.
+Our company orders huge quantities of marble products on a constant basis, and because we have our products shipped in full containers, our freight charges, and import tariffs are significantly reduced.

 The only way to make the buying of marble thresholds affordable is to pass along this savings through the sales of bulk material.
 We sell our beautiful marble thresholds in containers of 50-100 pieces depending on the style and size chosen by the client.
 We also process custom orders for our commercial customers who request thicker, wider, or more gently sloping thresholds.
 These orders take approximately 10 weeks to process, but we offer the same low price as for our standard size material.